allkods/blog-easy/README.md

-    static :  /* your public directory name where the images will be saved */, app :  /* variable which holds the server */, database : /* your mongoDB string url OR object containing mysql connection details */ });
+    static :  /* your public directory name where the images will be saved */, app :  /* variable which holds the server */, database : /* your mongoDB string url OR object containing mysql connection details */

+    // Make sure to white list your hosting ip address on MongoDB ( It will work fine on localhost without white listing) });
 ```